Match moving: Calibration

 The fewer elements are in this set the closer we can come to extracting the actual parameters of the camera.
-In reality errors introduced to the tracking process require a more statistical approach to determining a good camera vector for each frame, optimization algorithms and bundle block adjustment are often utilized.
+In reality, errors introduced into the tracking process require a more statistical approach to determining a good camera vector for each frame; optimization algorithms and bundle block adjustment are often utilized.
 Unfortunately there are so many elements to a camera vector that when every parameter is free we still might not be able to narrow F down to a single possibility no matter how many features we track.
 The more we can restrict the various parameters, especially focal length, the easier it becomes to pinpoint the solution.

 In all, the 3D solving process is the process of narrowing down the possible solutions to the motion of the camera until we reach one that suits the needs of the composite we are trying to create.

 Point-cloud projection

 Once the camera position has been determined for every frame it is then possible to estimate the position of each feature in real space by inverse projection.
 The resulting set of points is often referred to as a point cloud because of its raw appearance like a nebula.
-Since point clouds often reveal some of the shape of the 3D scene they can be used as a reference for placing synthetic objects or by a reconstruction program to create a 3D version of the actual scene.
+Since point clouds often reveal some of the shape of the 3-D scene they can be used as a reference for placing synthetic objects or by a reconstruction program to create a 3-D version of the actual scene.